Determination for Security Industry Uniforms and Markings on Motor Vehicles

 - Any business name, or sign incorporating the word "security", displayed on a motor vehicle must be accompanied by the relevant Master licence number.

 If uniforms are tailored in the style of light blue shirt and dark trousers an example of any emblem or insignia must be forwarded to the Security Licensing & Enforcement Directorate (SLED) for approval.
-The SLED is available to provide advice regarding uniforms and emblems.
-The SLED can be contacted on 1300 362 001 or at SLED@police.nsw.gov.au.
+SLED is available to provide advice regarding uniforms and emblems and can be contacted on 1300 362 001 or via email at SLED@police.nsw.gov.au.

 Any advertisement for a security business must contain the number of the relevant Master licence.